 All of these covers I found at the Cover Browser.
 If you want to further explore the world of comic covers it is an excellent place to start.

-Against the rectangular frame of the comic book cover, the most dynamic shape to contrast that is the circle.
-You can use the circle as a graphic element, hide it within the image (like the monster’s mouth), merely suggest the circle by wrapping text or images around it or just use it as a circular object in the scene.
+Against the hard line rectangular frame of the comic book cover, the most dynamic shape to contrast that is the circle.
+You can use the circle as a graphic element, hide it within the image (like the monster’s mouth), merely suggest the circle by wrapping text or images around it, or just use it as a circular object in the scene.
 It has the effect of throwing a spotlight on the contents of the circle.

 3. Many Figures